 The Sound of It: Listening for Stressed Words- Can or Can't?

-Children who live with

-smokers are more than twice as likely to develop

-ung cancer later in life

-han children of non-

-smoking parents.

-TR 35

-In the interviews about stress and health habits, you heard several examples of can and can't.
-Listen to the examples again:

-Person 1: I lie awake at night . . . can't go to sleep, thinking or worrying.
+TR 3.
+5 reison 1: The awake at hight can't go to sleep, thinking or worry-

+ing.
 Then I'm tired the next day, and I can't think clearly.

-Person 2: I can eat and eat and eat . . . anything.
+Person 2: I can eat and eat anything.

 Person 3: I start smoking more-one cigarette after another.
 Just can't stop.

 Person 4: I can't eat.

 Here are some more examples.
 Listen to the difference in stress:

 I can RIDE a BIKE.

-I CAN'T RIDE a BIKE.
+Children who live with I CAN'T RIDE a BIKE.

-He can RIDE a HORSE.
+smokers are more than He can RIDE a HORSE.

-He CAN'T RIDE a HORSE.
+wice as likely to develop He CAN'T RIDE a HORSE.

+than children of non- smoking parents.
 Do you hear the difference?
 Can't is louder and clearer.
 Listen to these sentences.
 Do you hear can or can't?
 Check the answer.
 You will hear each sentence two times.

 CAN CAN'T

-1.

-2.

-3.

-4.

-5.

-6.

-7.

-8.

-9.

-10.
+lief in the interview Dr. Honkon explain

+2

+se a se de company de

+4

+5

+6

+7